FAQs for Children/Teens

 Do you teach during vacations?
 Summer?

 My program comprises 4 quarters: Fall, Winter, Spring, and Summer.
 During the school year, there are no lessons during public-school vacations.
-In the summer, students take 6 lessons over the course of the summer; there’s much flexibility regarding times.

 Do you offer make-ups?

-I offer “reschedules”—if you miss a lesson, you can reschedule it if I have an available slot that week, during my regular teaching hours only.
+Yes—if you miss a lesson, you can reschedule it if I have an available slot that week, during my regular teaching hours only.
 If no spaces are available that week, you can “bank” it for later.
 I leave it up to parents to remember their bankable reschedules.
 I also provide parents with a Lesson Swap Sheet so if you know in advance you can’t make a lesson, you can swap with another parent!

 Why is it “tuition”?
 Aren’t I just paying for a weekly piano lesson?